-Howard William Cosell was an American sports journalist who was widely known for his blustery, cocksure personality.
+Howard William Cosell (; né Cohen; March 25, 1918 – April 23, 1995) was an American sports journalist and author, who was prominent and influential on radio, television and print media from the early 1960s into the mid 1980s.
+He was also an actor who played minor roles in several TV programs and movies.
+Cosell was widely known for his blustery, confident personality.
 Cosell said of himself, "Arrogant, pompous, obnoxious, vain, cruel, verbose, a showoff.
 There's no question that I'm all of those things."
-In its obituary for Cosell, The New York Times described Cosell's impact on American sports coverage: "He entered sports broadcasting in the mid-1950s, when the predominant style was unabashed adulation, [and] offered a brassy counterpoint that was first ridiculed, then copied until it became the dominant note of sports broadcasting."
-In 1993, TV Guide named Howard Cosell The All-Time Best Sportscaster in its issue celebrating 40 years of ...more on Wikipedia
+In its obituary for Cosell, The New York Times described Cosell's effect on American sports coverage: "He entered sports broadcasting in the mid-1950s, when the predominant style was ...more on Wikipedia

 Age: Dec. at 77 (1918-1995)